 Bahamas Immigration Officers provide supervision and security clearance at the borders of the nation via the following authorized ports of entry:

 Please note that there are several ports where Bahamas Customs Department performs agency duties in the absence of Bahamas Immigration.

-The Department of Immigration’s Enforcement Unit primarily consists of the Investigations Section, Legal Affairs and Deportation Unit.
-Collectively, these three sub-units work together to ensure that the ends of justice are met as it relates to the arrest, timely prosecution and repatriation of individuals found in contravention of the Statute Law of The Bahamas – Immigration Act Chapter 191.
+The Department of Immigration’s Enforcement Unit primarily consists of the Investigations Section, Canine Unit, Legal Affairs, Refugee Administration, Deportation Unit and Detention Center.
+Collectively, these sub-units work together to ensure that the ends of justice are met as it relates to the arrest, timely prosecution and repatriation of individuals found in contravention of the Statute Law of The Bahamas – Immigration Act Chapter 191.

 To assist the Ministry of Foreign Affairs in determining whether persons seeking political asylum in The Bahamas qualify under International and Bahamian laws and policy.
 As signatories to the 1951 Geneva Convention and its 1967 Protocol, The Bahamas, through The Department of Immigration has established a Refugee Administration Unit to properly screen, identify and process eligible candidates for asylee status (a person who is seeking or has been granted political asylum) and aid victims of trafficking in persons.

 Trafficking in Persons

 Trafficking in persons (TIP), also known as human trafficking, refers to the recruitment, transfer/transport, harboring/receiving of persons by force, kidnapping, fraud or any other means of manipulation/ deceit with the aim of exploiting them.

 Immigration Officers trained in TIP work with other law enforcement agencies to identify victims and perpetrators of human trafficking,